 How do I register to bid?

-Follow the instructions for registration under “Register to Bid”, and someone from the One Day REO team will contact you via email and/or telephone to complete the registration process.
+Follow the instructions for registration under “Register to Bid”, and someone from the One Day Auctions team will contact you via email and/or telephone to complete the registration process.
 You can bid with confidence because you’ll know every bidder has registered and demonstrated their ability to close a sale if they are the winner.
 We strive to make sure no one is outbid by a bidder that isn’t able to purchase the property like on other auction websites.

 How do I bid online?

 Many of the One Day Auctions events have both live and in-person auctions and the ability to bid online during the sale period.
 Download our bidding app by following the instructions under “Mobile Bidding App” and watch our bidding tutorials under “Learn” to see the online bidding in action.

 The Buyer’s Premium (“BP”) is added to the winning bid price to arrive at the final contract price.
 You can think of the BP as similar to a “service charge” or gratuity tip that you pay for services or products.
 For example, if the winning bid is $100,000 on a property and there is a 5% BP, then you would add the BP of five percent or $5,000 for a total contract price of $105,000.
 Please consider the BP in your bidding strategy and remember to stop bidding at a price considering the BP so as to stay within your bidding range.

 Most of the One Day Auctions properties have designated improvements on them (homes, commercial buildings, etc.) and there are designated times prior to the event for bidders to inspect the property.
 Some properties are shown by appointment only.
 While others have an online “virtual tour” where “walk through” at your time/pace.

 If I cannot be at the event, can I bid online?